ashishachopra/SF_RT_InteractiveSFMgIceB/README.md

 The **masking-policy test** (optional) measures column-level governance overhead: run `point_lookup_email` with the `EMAIL_MASK` policy attached to `CUSTOMER_EMAIL`, then detach it and re-run, and compare throughput/latency.
 Setup for both IB and the masking policy is in `sf_setup.sql` (both optional).

 ## Results

-Full results, charts, and analysis are in the [companion blog post](https://medium.com/@paul.needleman/real-time-analytics-on-snowflake-a-repeatable-benchmark-for-sub-second-latency-at-scale-49b666f2deb2).

 In short: on an XSMALL Interactive Warehouse, both query patterns held **sub-30ms p50 latency at 250 concurrent queries**, where an equivalently-sized regular warehouse degraded past 600ms under queuing.
 With a second cluster enabled, throughput scaled past **2,000 QPS at 1,000 concurrent queries**.
 Run it yourself — the numbers below are reproducible with the steps in this repo.

 ## Prerequisites